-(b) Information on the Board of Directors and Senior Management personnel of the Parent Company
+(b) Information on the Company's board of directors and senior management personnel of the Group

-The remuneration received by the members of the board of directors and senior management personnel of the Group during 2016 and 2015, classified by item, is as follows:
+The remuneration received by the members of the board of directors and senior management personnel of the Group during 2017 and 2016, classified by item, is as follows:

-Th ousands of E luros
+Thousands of Euros

+2017

+Salaries Allowances Other items Pension plans Insurance premiums Termination benefits Payments based on equity instruments Remuneration for individuals representing the company

+Board of - 464 - - 49 - - -

+directors Senior manageme personnel ent .
+477 - - - - - - -

+Thousands of Euros

 2016

-Salaries Allowances Other Pension plans Insurance premiums Termination benefits Payments based on equity instruments Remuneration for individuals representing the company
+Salaries Allowances Other items Pension plans Insurance premiums Termination benefits Payments based on equity instruments Remuneration for individuals representing the company

-Board of - 421 - - 99 - - -
+Board of directors - 421 - - 99 - - -

-directors Senior management personnel 383 - - - - - - -
+Senior management personnel 383 - - - - - - -

-Th ousands of E uros

-2015

-Salaries Allowances Other Pension plans Insurance premiums Termination benefits Payments based on equity instruments Remuneration for individuals representing the company

-Board of = 423 - = 84 - - -

-directors Senior management personnel 355 - - - - - - -

-\ The amount of insurance premiums corresponds to the company's Board of Directors and Senior Management.
+The amount of insurance premiums corresponds to the company's Board of Directors and Senior Management.

-Allowances for the board of directors include EUR 75 thousand for the non-executive secretary of the board of directors (EUR 75 thousand at 31 December 2015).
+At 31 December 2017, allowances for the Board of Directors include EUR 75 thousand for the non-executive Secretary of the Board of Directors (EUR 75 thousand at 31 December 2016).

-- At 31 December 2016, the company has 5 Board members, all of them men (at 31 December 2015, the company had 5 Board members, all of them men). - At 31 December 2016 and 2015 the Company has no pension or life insurance obligations with former or current members of the board of directors or senior management personnel of the Company. - At 31 December 2016 and 2015 no advances or loans have been extended to members of the board or senior management.
+At 31 December 2017, the company has 7 Board members, of which 1 is a woman and 5 are men (at 31 December 2016, the company had 5 Board members, all of them men).

+At 31 December 2017 and 2016 the Company has no pension or life insurance obligations with former or current members of the Board of Directors or Senior Management personnel of the Company.

+At 31 December 2017 and 2016 no advances or loans have been extended to Members of the Board or Senior Management.

-(c) Transactions other than ordinary business or under terms differing from market conditions carried out by the directors of the Parent Company and members of its supervisory board
+(c) Transactions other than ordinary business or under terms differing from market conditions carried out by the directors of the Company

-Apart from the transactions with related parties listed above, in 2016 the directors of the Company and members of its steering committee have not carried out any transactions other than ordinary business or applying terms that differ from market conditions with the Parent Company or any other Group company.
+Apart from the transactions with related parties listed above, in 2017 the directors of the Company have not carried out any transactions other than ordinary business or applying terms that differ from market conditions with the Parent Company or any other Group company.